-However, treating substance use problems like opioid addiction can help you avoid encountering a deadly fentanyl overdose.
-By learning to spot the signs of fentanyl addiction, you can get the help you need as soon as possible.
+By learning to spot the signs of fentanyl addiction, you’ll be able to get the help you need as soon as possible.

-Addiction is a serious disease.
-It’s characterized by compulsive drug use that continues even if serious consequences follow.
+Addiction is a serious disease that’s characterized by compulsive drug use that continues even if there are serious consequences.
 While addiction is a chronic disease with no known cure, it can be treated and prevented.
-As a substance use disorder becomes more severe, it’s often preceded by warning signs.
+As a substance use disorder becomes more sever, it ‘s often preceded by warning signs.

 Fentanyl is one of the most dangerous drugs facing the U.S. today.
 Other substances are more inherently toxic, but fentanyl’s danger comes from its power and ubiquity.
 It’s strong enough to lead to a fatal overdose after ingesting a tiny amount, and all kinds of drugs are being laced with it, including heroin and cocaine.

-According to the U.S. Drug Enforcement Administration, fentanyl is about 100 times more powerful than morphine and up to 50 times more potent than heroin.
-Only 2 mg (milligrams) of fentanyl can cause a fatal overdose in the average person.
+According to the U.S. Drug Enforcement Agency, fentanyl is about 100 times more powerful than morphine and up to 50 times more powerful than heroin.
+Only 2 milligrams of fentanyl can cause a fatal overdose in the average person.